JacekKolanowski/jacekkolanowski.github.io/_pages/about.md

 ![Jacek Kolanowski](https://jacekkolanowski.github.io/assets/about-jacek-kolanowski.jpg)

 I'm a scientist and group leader of my research group, the Department of Molecular Probes and Prodrugs.
+Located in Central Europe with a global network of colleagues, I am passionate about interdisciplinary chemistry research, bringing together the global molecular imaging and chemical biology community, and scientific outreach, dissemination and communications.

+My group performs cutting-edge research at the intersection of chemistry, cellular biology and molecular sensing.
+We perform design, synthesis and application of unique dual analyte fluorescent probes and bioluminogenic substrates to study the biochemistry of cancer in cells and animals.
+[Read more on the Projects page](https://jacekkolanowski.github.io/projects).

-I write about science, research around the world and things I find interesting when I have the time.
+I write about science, research around the world and ideas I find interesting when I have the time.
 You can read more about me on <a href="https://www.linkedin.com/in/jacek-kolanowski" data-network="LinkedIn" data-proofer-ignore>LinkedIn.</a>

 ----